DEX Walkthrough

 Router SC

 The Router SC serves as a convenient tool for efficiently managing and monitoring Pair contracts in a decentralized environment.
-It enables the deployer to easily keep track of the existing Pair contracts and offers a wide array of settings functions, that makes the manangement of the liquidity pools much more easier.
+It enables the deployer to easily keep track of the existing Pair contracts and offers a wide array of settings functions, that makes the management of the liquidity pools much more easier.

-Taking into consideration that this tutorial is intended for developers who wish to import more easily the DEX contracts into their own projects, we will concentrate on the only public endpoint that can be particularly beneficial for external projects, the multiPairSwap endpoint.
+Taking into consideration that this tutorial is intended for developers who wish to import more easily the DEX contracts into their own projects, we will concentrate on the only public endpoint that can be particularly beneficial for external projects, the multiPairSwap

 Multi pair swap